Coronavirus mutations in New York, California spark concern | DW | 03.03.2021

 Finding the respective variants is only possible if you know what to look for.
 Although we now know the genome of SARS-CoV-2, the virus is 29,903 nucleotides-long, which is far too long to make it possible to quickly identify which variants might make it more infectious among the 611,000 genomes now stored at the GISAID database.

-The new mutations were found using new software called Variant Database (VDB) developed at the California Institute of Technology in Pasadenaa, by a team led by Pamela Bjorkman.
+The mutations were found using new software called Variant Database (VDB) developed at the California Institute of Technology in Pasadena, by a team led by Pamela Bjorkman.
 It focuses on changes in the spike protein.

 A mutation called E484K hass been found in both the South African and the Brazilian variant.

-The potentially dangerous mutation, E484K, which is present in both the South African variant, B.1.351, and the Brazilian variant, P.1, alters the receptor-binding domain of the spike protein, and this is where the antibodies with the strongest neutralizing effect attack.
+The potentially dangerous mutation E484K, which is present in B.1.351 and P.1, alters the receptor-binding domain of the spike protein, and this is where the antibodies with the strongest neutralizing effect attack.

 A cause for concern, but not for panic

-But until detailed and robust data on the US variants is available, these observations still remain speculative and there is no need to panic, said Dave Chokshi, commissioner at the New York City Department of Health and Mental Hygiene.
-As of yet, there isn't any evidence to show it actually spreads faster, whether it's making people sicker or whether it reduces the effectiveness of the vaccine, he pointed out.
+But, until detailed and robust data on the US variants is available, these observations remain speculative and there is no need to panic, said Dave Chokshi, commissioner at the New York City Department of Health and Mental Hygiene.
+As of yet, there isn't any evidence to show that it spreads faster, whether it's making people sicker or whether it reduces the effectiveness of the vaccine, he said.

 This article has been translated from German.